VeraE/image-source-method/README.md

 [AB79] J. B. Allen and D. A. Berkley (1979): Image source method for efficiently simulating small-room acoustics.
 J. Acoust.
 Soc.
 Am.
 65(4):943-950

 [BEW18] F. Brinkmann, V. Erbes and S. Weinzierl (2018): Extending the closed form image source model for source directivity.
 Proc. of the 44th German Annual Conf. on Acoustics (DAGA)

+[BM09] C. Borß and R. Martin (2009): An Improved Parametric Model for Perception-Based Design of Virtual Acoustics.
+Proc. of the 35th Int.
+Audio Eng.
+Soc.
+Conf.